hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoGetStakersQuery"></a>

 ### CryptoGetStakersQuery
- Get all the accounts that are proxy staking to this account.
-For each of them, give the amount currently staked.
-This is not yet implemented, but will be in a future version of the API.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |